-What is WIC?
 WIC stands for Women, Infants, and Children.
+WIC offers nutrition education, breastfeeding support, referrals, and nutritious foods.
 WIC saves you money on your food budget.
-WIC gives you or your child food checks every month.
+WIC gives you or your child food benefits every month.
 WIC foods/infant formula supplement what you buy for your family.
-WIC shows you how to be healthier and eat more healthy foods.
+WIC shows you how to be healthier and eat more healthy foods through nutrition education.
 They help you and your family find medical care, and you can learn about other services in your community that might benefit you.
+WIC has breastfeeding support and education through Certified Lactation Counselors and Breastfeeding Peer Counselors.

 Who may apply?
 Pregnant women, non-breastfeeding mothers of babies up to six months after the baby is born, breastfeeding mothers up to one year after the baby is born, babies and children under five years old.